loevlie/nb_search/README.md

 ## Uses

-All of the uses below require the user to start by entering `%run nb_search.py` into the IPython consol and then the optional arguments.
+All of the uses below require the user to start by entering `%run nb_search.py` into the IPython console and then the optional arguments.
 I will explain based off of the first arguments that can be given to nb_search and from the simplest to most refined searches.

 ### all